eXascaleInfolab/TSM-Bench/README.md

 sh load_all.sh d1
 ```

-- Or load Dataset 1 into a specific system:
+- In case you want to load Dataset 1 into a specific system:

 ```bash
 cd systems/{system}